Calculate profitability with gross and net margins

 Gross profit margin

-Gross profit margin measures the percentage of revenue left after paying costs of sales (direct costs of producing your goods or services).
+Gross profit margin measures the percentage of revenue left after paying your cost of sales (the direct costs of producing goods or services).

 Net profit margin